kchiranjewee63/distributed-naive-bayes/README.md

 # distributed-naive-bayes-ensemble
-Distributed Naive Bayes Ensemble algorithm from scratch in PySpark using Kubernetes cluster on Google Cloud Platform
+Distributed Naive Bayes Ensemble from scratch in PySpark using Kubernetes cluster on Google Cloud Platform

 ## Training and Evaluation: